| Please note

 DIMENSIONS FOR SHOOTING BLOCK AND STAPLE-FORMING

-For making the shooting block I use 3/4" thick oak, but
+MANDREL For making the shooting block I use 3/4" thick oak, but

 any hardwood of similar thickness should work well.
 Glue and screw